JAMamene/ProjetDevint/code/modele-de-jeuFX/ressources/donneesMbrola/Mbrola/LinuxMbrolaExe/readme.txt

 _ 91

 This shows the format of the input data  required by MBROLA.
-Each line contains  a phoneme name, a duration  (in ms),  and a series (possibly none)  of pitch  targets  composed of  two   float numbers each  : the position  of  the  pitch target   within   the phoneme  (in  %  of its total duration), and the pitch value (in Hz) at this position.
+Each line contains  a phoneme choiceText, a duration  (in ms),  and a series (possibly none)  of pitch  targets  composed of  two   float numbers each  : the position  of  the  pitch target   within   the phoneme  (in  %  of its total duration), and the pitch value (in Hz) at this position.